Table of content

 Comparison Table: Pneumatic Compression Devices

-FDA Approval & Insurance Coverage of Bio Compression
+FDA Approval and Insurance Coverage of Bio Compression

 - Medical Necessity: A documented diagnosis of primary or secondary lymphedema.